-The Parent Program does not directly endorse the books listed, however we have read and reviewed them and found that they contain valuable tips for parents.
+The Parent and Family Program does not directly endorse the books listed, however we have read and reviewed them and found that they contain valuable tips for parents.
 If you have favorite books that helped you prepare to be the parent of a college student, please e-mail us so we can share additional titles with other parents.

 Transition to College